-- Factors in economy development - natural resources, population, capital, Human Resource Development and infrastructure.
+- Factors in economic development - natural resources, population, capital, Human Resource Development, and infrastructure.

-- Trade and development - trade as engine of growth, two - gap analysis, Prebisch, Singer and Myrdal views; gains from trade and LDCs.
+- Trade and development - trade as an engine of growth, two-gap analysis, Prebisch, Singer and Myrdal views; gains from trade and LDCs.

 Unit - IV

 - Theories of taxation, types, incidence, and effects.

 - Theories of public expenditure - effects on savings, investment and growth Burden of public debt.

 - Union Finance - Trends in Revenue and Expenditure of the Government of India.

 - State finance - Trends in Revenue and Expenditure of the State Governments.

 - Public Debt - Indias Public debt since 1951 - growth composition, ownership pattern, and debt management.